Dine at These Fantastic San Miguel Restaurants

 4. Moxi

 Located in one of the top hotels in the city, Hotel Matilde, Moxi is the perfect place to enjoy an al fresco lunch in the shade with a view of the pool.
 Specializing in indigenous Otomi dishes, you have a choice of degustation or a la carte.
-Moxi is part of the gastronomic empire of renowned chef Enrique Olvera of #11 Pujol on the Worlds Best Restaurants List.
-If you have some extra time, go upstairs to their M Bar.
-Intriguing artwork are part of the decor, and the drinks are superb.
+Moxi is part of the gastronomic empire of renowned chef Enrique Olvera of Pujol If you have some extra time, go upstairs to their M Bar.
+Intriguing artwork is part of the decor, and the drinks are superb.

 6. Antonia Bistro SMA